rehierl/node-tree-outliner/3-basic-design/3-7-1-implementation.md

 ## implicit associations

 The focus of this part is on the implementation of:
-Always treat a section as a subsection of some presequent section (regardless of any other definition), if its sectioning node is a descendant of an associated parent node.
+Always add a section as a subsection of the current section (i.e. regardless of any non-default definition), if its sectioning node is a descendant of an associated container node.

+Note that this can not be avoided, because these kind of sections then are, by structural relationship/definition, subsections to the current section.
+Consequently, ignoring these circumstances could result in statements that are in conflict with each other.

 Put differently: How not to be in conflict with implicit associations?

-Therefore, the most important question that needs to be answered is:
-How is it possible to efficiently detect whether implicit associations have precedence over any other definition?

 ```
       n0